With training in special education, classroom teaching experience, and having worked in the field of pediatric brain

 personnel, mental health professionals, school/rehabilitation therapists, and students.

-impact of brain injury on children and youth, Dr. Tyler frequently presents at state, national and international conference.
+brain injury on children and youth, Dr. Tyler frequently presents at state, national and international conference.
+Whether

-Whether it’s the effects of concussion, or the complex behavioral and cognitive impact of brain trauma, she provides
+it’s the effects of concussion, or the complex behavioral and cognitive impact of brain trauma, she provides the knowledge

-member for the American Academy for the Certification of Brain Injury Specialists (1998-2004), the Traumatic Brain Injury
+the American Academy for the Certification of Brain Injury Specialists (1998-2004), the Traumatic Brain Injury Systems Development